AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/navmeshgeneration.md

 Spawn seedpoint Unit instances to only keep NavData connected to these seedpoints.
 This allows to prevent having NavData on tree tops, barriers or roof tops.

-Also note that NavMarker unit can also be used as `gwnavseedpoint` script data since this unit is instanciated to mark places to go during the game, hence if a NavMesh is generated there it should be kept.
-Though `gwnavseedpoint` is unchecked by default for NavMarkers.
+Also note that NavMarker unit can also be used as `gwnavseedpoint` script data -- this unit marks destination places, so you will likely want there to be a NavMesh in the surrounding area.
+However, the `gwnavseedpoint` property is unchecked by default for NavMarkers.

 Seedpoints are accessible using the ~{ Create panel }~: